Frequently Asked Questions

 Does this count towards my service learning requirement?

 Yes.
-Our Core Program covers the full 40 hours of service learning credit required by Seattle to graduate.
+Our Core Program covers the full 40 hours of service learning credit required by Seattle-area schools to graduate.

 How much does it cost?
 Are there scholarships?

-Core Program will cost $430 for transportation, meals, retreats, and space rental.
+Our Core Program will cost $500 for transportation, meals, retreats, and space rental.
 We have several payment options, and full or partial scholarships are available.
 90% of tSB youth participants do receive scholarships.
 Your application will not be influenced by your ability to pay.
+All other programming and initiatives feature a sliding scale.

 What do I need to get started?